If your writing looks professional, so do you.

 Of course, when omitting material from a source text, we must be very careful never to skew the intended meaning of a passage.
 We are ethically obliged to use care when omitting another writer’s words so as to represent the intended meaning honestly and accurately.

-Occasionally we encounter writers who use ellipses (the plural form of the singular ellipsis) widely and without discretion in place of other punctuation marks.
+Occasionally we encounter writers who use ellipses widely and without discretion in place of other punctuation marks.
 Such usage is always inappropriate in professional contexts.
-Not only does the writer appear vague and uncertain (even, perhaps, as if he or she is not confident about using other marks of punctuation), but the writing is difficult to read in the absence of more appropriate punctuation.
+Not only does this construction make writers appear vague and uncertain (even, perhaps, as if they are not confident about using other marks of punctuation), but the writing is difficult to read in the absence of more appropriate punctuation, such as semicolons, colons, and dashes.